NoJokeFNA/mc-protection/SETUP.md

 >   - Please don't run this file unless you are sure that you are not deleting important firewall data.
 >   - After making sure that you don't delte any important firewall data, you can run [this file](https://github.com/GaetanOff/Firewall-Template/blob/master/rules) with the new firewall rules.
 >     - Check if you all your rules got correctly updated: `sudo iptables -S`
->   - Now you have to save your current rules, so they won't get lost: `sudo iptables-save > <path-to-file>.txt`
+>   - Now you have to save your current rules, so they won't get lost (2 options - choose one of them):
+>     - `sudo iptables-save > <path-to-file>.txt`
 >     - After you have successfully saved your rules, you just have to apply them: `sudo iptables-apply <path-to-file>.txt`
+>   - `sudo iptables-save`

 ## :rocket: AntiVPN :rocket:
 > - In any case you should also use an AntiVPN system.